hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ## Association Analyses

-All associations between handgrip strength, functional connectivity and cognitive performance were performed using linear regression models on R.
+All associations between handgrip strength, functional connectivity and cognitive performance were performed using linear regression models using R 4.04 on Rstudio.

 The code and supporting files for the association analyses are located in the `AssociationAnalyses` folder.